Month: January 2022

 3-year contract with DOGA

-Pride Art signs 3-year contract with DOGA!
+Pride Art signs a 3-year contract with DOGA!
 The Pride Arts annual meeting has decided that "Wunderkammer" will be Pride Arts' annual festival in the autumn.
 We need access to our own culture in arenas where we feel safe and at home all year round, not just during the Pride festivals.
-We need places we can meet other like-minded people, where we are sheltered…
+We need places where we can meet other like-minded people, where we are sheltered

 Pride Arts child is born!

-The Skeivt Arts and Culture Center Foundation is registered!
-On October 22, 2021, the initiators of one of the world's first queer arts and culture centers signed the founding document.
-On 4 January 2022, at the beginning of the official queer cultural year, the foundation was registered in the Brønnøysund Register.
-The municipality has promised us locals, but keeps the money bag closed for the time being.
-But Point of no return is now behind…
+The Skeivt art and culture center foundation is registered!
+On 22 October 2021, the initiators of one of the world's first queer art and cultural centers signed the foundation document.
+On 4 January 2022, at the start of the official queer cultural year, the foundation was registered in the Brønnøysund register.
+The municipality has promised us locals, but is keeping its wallet closed for the time being.
+But the Point of no return is now behind us

 Research on Pride Art

-In 2019 and 2021, two different research projects were carried out on Pride Art.
-The master's degree students in art history Mathias Skaset with specialization in museology (https://www.duo.uio.no/handle/10852/79266?show=full) and Elisabeth Jørgensen with specialization in curation examined Pride Arts' work and model for curation and diversity strategy.
-In 2022, Jan Trinh examines Pride Art and MELKS project Center for queer art and culture…
+In 2019 and 2021, two different research projects were carried out at Pride Art.
+Master's students in art history Mathias Skaset with specialization in museology (https://www.duo.uio.no/handle/10852/79266?show=full) and Elisabeth Jørgensen with specialization in curation examined Pride Art's work and model for curation and diversity strategy.
+In 2022, Jan Trinh investigates Pride Art and MELK's project Center for queer art and culture

 Pilot at the National Museum

 As part of the establishment of a queer art and culture center in Oslo, the project group with Martine Johansen and Ferderick Nathanael will create a pilot in collaboration with the National Museum.
-Together, we will build and test a diversity council, which will be an important part of the center.
-The council will stimulate internal norm criticism in the institution, work…
+Together, we will build up and test a diversity council, which will be an important part of the centre.
+The council must stimulate internal critique of norms in the institution, work

 Pride Art advisor for the National Museum!

-Photo: Nasjonalmuseet / Frode Larsen Pride Art leader, Frederick Nathanael, organizational secretary Katja Fjell and literature manager Martine Johansen are employed at the National Museum in 2022 to guide and ensure an inside perspective when the museum talks about queer art in the queer culture year.
-We will form a skills development initiative for employees at the museum, and we will help them…
+Photo: The National Museum / Frode Larsen Pride Art manager, Frederick Nathanael, organization secretary Katja Fjell and literature manager Martine Johansen are employed at the National Museum in 2022 to guide and provide an inside look when the museum will talk about queer art in the Year of Queer Culture.
+We will shape a competence-enhancing initiative for employees at the museum, and we will help them

 Wunderkammer 2022 !!!

-Yes, the festival everyone talked about in 2021 is happening again!
-Look forward to a queer art festival at DOGA from 7 to 16 October 2022.
-Said about Wunderkammer 2021: "There are some places you just feel at home" "It is easier to orientate yourself in your own body and sexuality, and in the world, due to the work you do…
+Yes, the festival everyone was talking about in 2021 is happening again!
+Look forward to the queer art festival at DOGA from 7 to 16 October 2022.
+Said about Wunderkammer 2021: "There are some places where you just feel at home" "It's easier to orientate yourself in your own body and sexuality, and in the world, because the work you do

 The Cultural Council supports Pride Art in Skeivt Kulturår

-The Cultural Council supports Pride Arts' work in Skeivt Kulturår 2022!
-NOK 400 was granted from the Norwegian Cultural Fund Interdisciplinary cultural activities for us to ensure diversity in the cultural year.
-The Cultural Council shows that it is important that we are present to balance out the focus on professional artists and outside audiences as one of the world's longest continuous and…
+The Cultural Council supports Pride Art's work in Skeivt Kulturår 2022!
+NOK 400 was granted from the Norwegian Culture Fund for interdisciplinary cultural activities so that we can ensure diversity in the year of culture.
+The Cultural Council shows that it is important that we are present to balance out the focus on professional artists and the outside view as one of the world's longest continuous and